-The Making Maths Meaningful Project is an opportunity for teachers to consider how Carol Dweck’s ‘growth mindset’ can affect what goes on in the maths classroom.
+The Making Maths Meaningful Project ran during the academic year 2012-13.
+It was an opportunity for teachers to consider how Carol Dweck’s ‘growth mindset’ can affect what goes on in the maths classroom.

-Each morning session begins with some maths input from the NRICH team, which is then used as the basis for a discussion about classroom practice and an opportunity to plan a small intervention back at school.
-By meeting each half term we build on our previous work together.
+Each morning session began with some maths input from the NRICH team, which was then used as the basis for a discussion about classroom practice and an opportunity to plan a small intervention back at school.
+By meeting each half term we built on our previous work together.

 For details of this course or to plan something similar in your Teaching School contact